MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/objectproxy-ado-wfc-syntax.md

 **Applies to:** Access 2013 | Access 2016

-An **ObjectProxy** object represents a server, and is returned by the **createObject** method of the [DataSpace](http://msdn.microsoft.com/library/7db181d5-422b-49fe-b6af-a20f5da520ff%28Office.15%29.aspx) object.
+An **ObjectProxy** object represents a server, and is returned by the **createObject** method of the [DataSpace](https://msdn.microsoft.com/library/7db181d5-422b-49fe-b6af-a20f5da520ff%28Office.15%29.aspx) object.
 The ObjectProxy class has one method, **call**, which can invoke a method on the server and return an object resulting from that invocation.

 **package com.ms.wfc.data**

 ## Methods

-### Call Method (ADO/WFC Syntax)
+### Call method

 Invokes a method on the server represented by the ObjectProxy.
 Optionally, method arguments may be passed as an array of objects.